-Toxoplasmosis is an infection due to the parasite Toxoplasma gondii, and can be found in most warm blooded animals including humans, however the most common host is the cat.
+What is Toxoplasmosis?
+Toxoplasmosis is an infection due to the parasite Toxoplasma gondii, and can be found in most warm-blooded animals including humans, however, the most common host is the cat.
 The infection can sometimes be passed from mother to baby if she has become infected during pregnancy or during actual labor.
 The organism was first discovered in 1908 after the parasites were observed in the blood, liver, and spleen of a North African rodent, Ctenodactylus gondii.

 The Scope of the Problem